mikemaccana/agave/README.md

 ### How Does Agave Compare to Sugar.js?

 [Sugar.js](http://sugarjs.com/) is an excellent project and was the inspiration for Agave.
 Like Sugar, Agave provides useful additional methods on native objects.

+ - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3 shims.
+ - Sugar extends String, Array etc but avoids extending Object specifically.
+Agave extends all prototypes using a user-specified prefix to avoid collisions.
  - Agave focuses only on things JS programmers do every day, and is much smaller than Sugar.js.
 Sugar.js has String.prototype.humanize() and String.prototype.hankaku().
 Agave won’t ever have those.
- - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3 shims.
  - Agave has a more explicit method naming style that’s consistent with the ES5 specification.

 ### How Does Agave Compare to Underscore.js and Lodash?